erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 blockchains incorrectly reduce this to a social problem using voting or something equally ridiculous instead of crypto.

-## Vogons Defending the Human Identity
+## Vogon: Defending the Human Identity

 While very similar to kademlia, Vogon is not quite the same.
 Vogon does provide a way for millions of computers to self-organize into a network,